 I think he is quite simply what v.commie is all about.
 Somebody whose life was filled with an abundance of music combined with a joyful family life.
 He was a truly worthwhile person and I hope his family can take some consolation in his passing from knowing how many people around the world will take a moment to mourn him.
 I know I will.

-Here also is a discussion in which v.commie members are remembering him, as well as this discussion, in which we realized he was no longer participating.
+Here is the discussion thread in which v.commies are remembering Andy Victor, and here is the thread in which - halfway through - we realized he was no longer participating and also posted remembrances.

 Violinist.com is made possible by...